quinng05/CourseDiscussionPlatform/README.md

 - **`DB_USER`** — your MySQL username (commonly `root` for local dev)
 - **`DB_PASSWORD`** — your MySQL password (leave blank if you have none set)
 - **`SESSION_SECRET`** — can be any string for local development

+> **No database?** You can omit (or comment out) all four `DB_*` variables to run in demo mode.
+The app will serve mock forum and post data from memory.
+Login accepts any credentials and signup/change-password are disabled.
+The sample accounts in the table below still work in demo mode.

 ---